cathysarisky/Ruby-sales/README.md

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.

-The `zip` Gulp task packages the theme files into `dist/ruby.zip`, which you can then upload to your site.
+The `zip` Gulp task packages the theme files into `dist/ruby-sales.zip`, which you can then upload to your site.

 ```bash
 yarn zip
 ```

-# Contribution
+# How to configure

-This repo is synced automatically with [TryGhost/Themes](https://github.com/TryGhost/Themes) monorepo.
-If you're looking to contribute or raise an issue, head over to the main repository [TryGhost/Themes](https://github.com/TryGhost/Themes) where our official themes are developed.
+You need a Stripe account.
+Make a RESTRICTED, READ-ONLY key with only Prices and Products allowed.
+That goes into the Ghost admin panel.

+You need a custom yaml, if you want to let the Ruby theme mostly control how the storefront looks.

 # Copyright & License

-Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).
+Ruby: Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).
+Changes: By Cathy Sarisky https://cathy.sarisky.link